Gustakh Ishq: Plot

-The story revolves around lead protagonist Najaf (Iqra Aziz), a bright girl from a middle-class background, living in Hyderabad in a modest environment with her much younger step-sisters, father Quddos (Firdous Jamal) and step mother Khalda (Annie Zaidi).
+The story revolves around lead protagonist Najaf (Iqra Aziz), a bright girl from a middle-class background, living in Hyderabad in a modest environment with her much younger step-sisters, father Quddos (Firdous Jamal) and step-mother Khalda (Annie Zaidi).
 Khalda has never truly accepted Najaf as a daughter and tries to keep her away from her sisters as well.
 Najaf frequently visits Moosa Bhai at a nearby mosque to seek advice on dealing with the difficulties and loneliness in her life.
 Najaf's life changes when the affluent young owner of her college, Sikander Iqbal (Zahid Ahmed), orders her expulsion due to a misunderstanding.
-Quddos takes up a job in Saudi Arabia and Najaf is sent to live with her Mamu (mother's brother), Rashid, and his family.
+Quddos takes up a job in Saudi Arabia and Najaf is sent to live with her maternal uncle, Rashid, and his family.

-At her Mamu's place, Najaf is mistreated by her Mami, Kinza, who sees Najaf as an extra mouth to feed.
+Najaf is mistreated by Rashid's wife, Kinza, who sees Najaf as an extra mouth to feed.
 Kinza's son Zubair takes a liking to Najaf.
 Sikandar is also known to the family and on a visit to his house, Najaf meets his niece, Dua.
 It is revealed that Sikandar's sister Naima became estranged from their father Iqbal after she married a middle-class man.
 She died after giving birth to Dua and left her in Sikandar's care.
 Sikandar is very protective of Dua and fulfills all her wishes.
 He ends up hiring Najaf as Dua's governess after the two strike up an instantaneous friendship.
 Najaf moves in to the Iqbals' house and brings positive changes in Dua's health.

 Najaf and Sikandar initially clash on how they should care for Dua but finally start coming to an agreement.
 Meanwhile, Sikandar's childhood friend Maliha has been in love with him for a long time.
 Sikandar, however, insists that they remain friends as he feels they are very different people.
 In the meantime, Zubair proposes marriage to Najaf, having fallen in love with her, but she refuses saying she sees him only as a cousin and nothing more.
 Rashid reveals to Najaf that Maliha is, in fact, her own twin sister and was adopted by a woman named Samina when she was a baby.